-Activities The Great Outdoors Raster versus Vector Charts in Nautical Use Share PINTEREST Email Print Holger Leue/Getty Images The Great Outdoors Sailing Navigation & Seamanship Gear Types of Sailboats Hiking Climbing Skiing Snowboarding Surfing Paddling Fishing Scuba Diving & Snorkeling By Tom Lochhaas Tom Lochhaas Tom Lochhaas is an experienced sailor who has developed several boating safety books with the American Red Cross and the U.S. Coast Guard Auxiliary.
+Activities The Great Outdoors Raster versus Vector Charts in Nautical Use Share PINTEREST Email Print Holger Leue/Getty Images The Great Outdoors Sailing Gear Climbing Skiing Snowboarding Surfing Paddling Fishing Scuba Diving & Snorkeling By Tom Lochhaas Tom Lochhaas Tom Lochhaas is an experienced sailor who has developed several boating safety books with the American Red Cross and the U.S. Coast Guard Auxiliary.
 Learn about our Editorial Process Updated on 12/30/18 As more sailors and boaters are using chartplotters or chart navigation apps on their smartphones or tablets, there is a need to understand the differences between raster and vector electronic charts.
 When shopping for a navigation program, you have two different decisions to make: which kind of chart do you want to use, and which software program, app, or plotter do you prefer based on specific functions that are important to you?
 This article explains the differences between raster and vector charts to help you decide which better meets your needs.
 01 of 02 A Raster Chart on App Screen Raster Charts A raster chart is essentially an electronic picture of the familiar paper chart, obtained through an accurate, detailed scanning process.
 Raster charts, therefore, have exactly the same information as the paper chart.
 Depending on the software or app, the raster chart may even have the same NOAA chart number.
 Virtually all navigation programs join separate charts together, however, in a seamless, "quilted" electronic version, and in many programs zooming eventually takes you into a more detailed chart for that area.
 The advantages of raster charts include: All paper chart information is retained, including every depth sounding, buoy number and description, and land features such as town names and streets bordering the water.Because raster charts perfectly match the paper charts, it is easy when underway to work back and forth between the wide view of large paper charts and the small section seen on an electronic screen.There is no learning curve for mariners already familiar with paper charts.
 The disadvantages of raster charts include: Charts require significantly more storage room (than vector charts) on electronic devices.
 The storage for all raster charts for a single region may exceed the space required by vector charts for the entire country.The type size (font size) is fixed so that letters and numbers become large when you zoom in and small when you zoom out, becoming less readable at both extremes.Zooming in too far to see your boat's position on a small scale chart may give a misleading impression - when a larger scale chart would be more accurate (vector charts automatically change scale).
 02 of 02 A Vector Chart on App Screen Vector Charts Vector charts, also called ENC charts, are a graphics format in which charts are presented more schematically.
 Compare the app screenshot of the vector chart above (from the Navionics app) with the equivalent raster chart app screenshot on the preceding page (from the Memory-Map app).
 The screen presents less information about land and other features, and water depths are presented more by color layers than by soundings.
 As you zoom in, the information changes, however - it doesn't just get larger as on a raster chart zoom.
 You will see more depth soundings, for example, but the type used will always be the same.
 (If a number is hard to see on a small smartphone screen, it won't get any larger when you zoom in.)
 The advantages of vector charts include: Less electronic storage room is required; most apps and programs using vector charts include all U.S. waters, so you don't have to get more charts when you go to a new area.
 (Some chartplotter companies using proprietary versions of vector charts may still charge you to get more regions.)Zooming in and out makes movement between small- and large-scale charts unnoticeable and seamless.Vector charts have a "clean" look because they present less information on any one screen.Programs and apps using vector charts often build in additional features or layers including information about marinas, social features, etc. The disadvantages of vector charts include: Less information is presented, depending on whose vector version you are using.
 As in the chart shown, land features and names are seldom included - this can be disorienting to mariners used to paper charts and road maps.Some specific information (such as descriptive buoy data) does not appear on the screen unless you select it or move a cursor to it - compared to always being there on a raster chart.It can be confusing to look back and forth between the wide view of large paper charts and the small section seen on an electronic screen.A learning curve is needed to use a vector chart accurately at the appropriate levels of zoom.
 Overall, the choice between raster and vector charts is mostly a matter of personal taste, since both are generally equally accurate and reliable for electronic navigation.
 Many software programs include both and give you a choice, whereas most apps use only one or the other, making it an important decision before choosing the app.